mikorail/user-notification-ts/README.md

     docker ps
 4. adjust the .env to your liking in docker-compose.yaml
 5. do npm install and do npm run dev
-6. do npx prisma migrate dev --name init
+6. do npx prisma migrate dev --name init if you want to migrate by using prisma or just use the .sql provided it's up to you
-7. if yo
+7. run the service using npm run dev

+also theres a postman collection if you want to try